Narrabundah

-Narrabundah (/nærəbʌndə/) is a medium-density suburb of Canberra, Australian Capital Territory, located in the inner south of the city.

-Narrabundah is an established garden suburb, close to both Civic and the airport, Lake Burley Griffin, and local centres such as Manuka and Kingston.
+Narrabundah (/nærəbʌndə/) is an inner southern suburb of Canberra, Australian Capital Territory, It is an established garden suburb, close to Civic and the airport, Lake Burley Griffin, and local centres such as Manuka and Kingston.

-Residents particularly value Narrabundah's environment including its open spaces, parks, playgrounds, bushland landscapes, as well as its strong sense of community and diversity.

-The suburb's streetscapes are characterised by mature deciduous and native street trees, charming established gardens and largely single-storey detached homes.
+The suburb's streetscapes are characterised by mature deciduous and native street trees, established gardens and largely single-storey detached homes.
+Street trees include Pin Oaks planted in Finniss Crescent, Carnegie Crescent, Sprent and Stuart Streets.
+Their changing colours and seasonal foliage are a decorative feature of Narrabundah.

-Street trees in Narrabundah offer colorful spring blossoms and spectacular Autumn foliage in many streets.
-Finniss Crescent, Carnegie Crescent, Sprent and Stuart Streets are planted with fine examples of Pin Oaks, which have rich green foliage in Summer and color brilliantly in shades of scarlet and crimson in Autumn.